praekeltfoundation/docker-py-base/README.md

 #### `praekeltfoundation/debian-base`
 Provides a basic Debian base image with a few utility scripts for handling `apt-get`, environment variables, and Docker volumes.

+#### `praekeltfoundation/python-base`
+Provides a basic Python 2 base image built on Debian with the same utility scripts as `debian-base`.
+Also configures `pip` to not use a cache and to use the Praekelt Foundation Python Package Index.

 ### Building the images
 ```shell
 IMAGE_NAME=debian-base # For example